Values Statement

 Profiles

-Some people put their pronouns under “what I do” on Slack, or in their nickname on Discord.
+Some people put their pronouns in their nickname or profile on Discord (NB: Discord profiles are not per-server, so change your nickname rather than your profile if you’d rather not out yourself to the world), or under “what I do” on Slack.
 This is useful for others, but not required.
 Consider occasionally checking people’s profiles to see if their pronouns have changed.